The Busy Bees (Year 2) Miss Askham / Miss Halsey

 We learn about what plants need to grow and set up experiments to see what happens when certain conditions are taken away.
 We get to plant a range of seeds and spend the Spring and Summer watching them grow.
 We also learn how the famous author and illustrator Beatrix Potter, created her famous character Peter Rabbit.
 As he is well known for stealing carrots from Mr McGregor’s garden, we look at creating our own vegetable patches using a range of art techniques.We end the term on a royal note, learning about the Royal family.
 The children learn the National Anthem and enjoy recreating the Queen in a multi-coloured ‘Pop Art’ style!

-It is Carnival time!
+This is the term where we trade places with a time and a place.
+We begin by travelling back to 1666 where we explore what happened during the Great Fire of London.
+We have the opportunity to be fully immersed in life back then during our in house Great Fire of London day where we work the jobs that people used to have in the morning and become archaeologists in the afternoon.
+It is also Carnival time!
 The children are transported to Rio where they learn about what it is like to be both rich and poor there.
-They design a costume to illustrate their dance move, learn Samba and their sewing skills previously learnt come in handy again as they design and make their own Brazilian flag!
+They design a costume to illustrate their dance move and even learn some Samba!
 They learn the skill of 'Sgraffito' in art and love being immersed in a different culture.
 We continue to learn about Islam as our world religion focus this term.

 Your children need to make sure they have their P.E kit in school everyday.
 Please could you make sure they have a suitable tracksuit and trainers for outdoor P.E and that EVERYTHING is named.

 Earrings must not be worn for PE so please can your child take them out for PE days.
 Thank you.